toverainc/willow-autocorrect/README.md

 1 will almost always match "something" depending on how many Autolearn commands you have.
 Probably a bad idea - just try to feed it good commands at first.
 Any larger numbers are meant for longer text strings typically not seen in voice commands.

-One idea for the Autolearn/training phase is to teach WAC the commands you intend to use while speaking clearly and close to the device.
+One idea to seed Autolearn/training phase is to teach WAC the commands you intend to use while speaking clearly and close to the device.
 This will populate the typesense index with the commands you actually use - enabling the full power of WAC while cutting down on mistakes by not including things you don't intend to do.

 ### This thing is all over the place...